Prompt Stealing Attacks Against Text-to-Image Generation Models: Defense

 The concrete process of \defense is as follows.
 For the modifier set of a target prompt, we first remove all its artist modifiers to obtain a shielded modifier set.
-Then, we optimize a noise for the target image such that the final shielded image is classified towards the shielded modifier set.
-In other words, we do not mislead the multi-label classifier to classify the shielded image to a different set of artist modifiers.
-Instead, we generate the noise that can ideally remove the artist-related information from the target image.
+Then, we optimize a perturbation for the target image such that the final shielded image is classified towards the shielded modifier set.
+In other words, we do not mislead the modifier detector to classify the shielded image to a different set of artist modifiers.
+Instead, we generate the perturbation that can ideally remove the artist-related information from the target image.
 For optimization, we adopt I-FGSM~\cite{KGB16}.
 We set the iterative step to 100 and $\epsilon$ to 0.2.
 We also evaluate the performance of another representative method, namely C\&W~\cite{CW17}.
-The performance is reported in \autoref{section:defense_cw} in Appendix.
+The performance is reported in \autoref{section:defense_cw}.
 As the design principle of \defense is general, we further apply it to the optimization-based baseline attack CLIP Interrogator.
-The results are listed in \autoref{section:defense_clip_interrogator} in Appendix.
-Note that we assume the defender has white-box access to the multi-label classifier of \attack.
+The results are listed in \autoref{section:defense_clip_interrogator}.
+Note that we assume the defender has white-box access to the modifier detector of \attack.
 We acknowledge that this is a strong assumption and the main weakness of our defense.